 - Profits can be retained in the company, to build up cash reserves, to avoid the possible higher rate personal tax that would be incurred if profits were extracted as dividends.
 Company then liquidated, to distribute profits as a more tax efficient capital repayment,

-- Bonus (can be paid up to 9 months after the year end if a contractual or constructive obligation existed at the year end).
-Quite helpfully, under certain circumstances, deciding on the level of Bonuses can actually be left, within specified time limits, to after the year end, when perhaps draft accounts are available to assist in making this decision.
+- Bonuses (can be paid up to 9 months after the year end if a contractual or constructive obligation existed at the year end).
+Quite helpfully, under certain circumstances, deciding on the level of bonuses can actually be left, within specified time limits, to after the year end, when perhaps draft accounts are available to assist in making this decision.

 Where commercially justified, it may be possible to pay other family members, and utilise their tax allowances and lower rate tax bands.